yavin-dev/docs/pages/guide/05-start.md

    <figcaption>Managing Filters</figcaption>
  </figure>

 To remove a dimension or measure from the filter, click the filter icon for the corresponding Dimension or Measure.
-Or select the (x) icon on the filter section.
+Or select the (-) icon on the filter section.

 <figure>
   <img src="/assets/images/UG_remove_filter.png" width="300"/>